Menace13/RoA-Workshop-Templates/Templates/Attacks/command_grabs.md

 }
 ```
 NOTE: AGAIN, REPLACE ALL INSTANCES OF AT_GRAB AND GRAB_WINDOW
 NOTE: This code makes the grab release when special is pressed after the opponent is grabbed.
-You can change this condition to whatever you want.
+You can change this condition to whatever you want. (the if statement with special_pressed; feel free to remove it as well)